RutledgeDixon/RuRuComms/README.md

   4. Go to that ZIP, right-click, and extract all.

-  5. Go to that folder you just made from extracting the ZIP, go to the folders bin/Debug
+  5. Go to that folder you just made from extracting the ZIP and double-click it, go to the folders bin/Debug

-  6. Right-click the .exe (should be named RuRu Comms), right-click, show more options, and create a shortcut
+  6. Find the .exe (should be named RuRu Comms), right-click, show more options, and create a shortcut

   7. Move that shortcut to your desktop